Are you ready for your car to become a self-driving chauffeur?

 This means that the car will not understand how to perform in extremely rare scenarios that the models have not been trained to recognize.

 Waymo the autonomous vehicle company being created by Google, is currently in Level 4 autonomy.
 Its cars are currently testing self-driving ridesharing in major U.S. cities without human drivers.
-But there are still rare cases where the self-driving car is implicated in a situation that extends beyond the model’s understanding and ability to avoid an accident.
+There are still rare cases where the self-driving car is implicated in a situation that extends beyond the model’s understanding and ability to avoid an accident.

 Level 5 is the goal of self-driving characterized by full automation.